 The Lottery is going well with Goldline.
 We have had two £250 winners in three weeks, there will be an article about it in the newsletter.
 A business section on the website is needed to promote offers from commercial partners to supporter us better.

-Both lounges will have to be used for Match & Ball hospitality in the COVID environment and a second toilet is needed.
+Both lounges may have to be used for Match & Ball hospitality in the COVID environment and a second toilet could be needed.

 ACTION: Bob to investigate cost of new toilet.